 The District prepares and presents annual financial statements in conformity with generally accepted accounting principles (GAAP).
 These statements, as required by law, are independently audited by the Washington State Auditor’s Office (SAO) in accordance with generally accepted auditing standards.
 Audits include review of the District’s financial statements and related controls, amongst other things.
 For more information regarding the most recent audit, please read the Independent Auditor’s Report provided below.

 Going above and beyond state requirements, the District submits the CAFR to the Government Finance Officers Association (GFOA) for a Certificate of Achievement for Excellence in Financial Reporting.
 This award is the highest form of recognition for financial accounting and reporting.
 Without a clean opinion from SAO, the District would not qualify to receive this award.
-The District has submitted for and received this award for 25 consecutive years, every year since 1987.
-We anticipate 2012’s submission to be the 26th year to receive this award.
+The District has submitted for and received this award for more than 25 consecutive years, every year since 1988.

 For questions concerning any of the information provided in this report or requests for additional financial information, please contact the District by email or phone at 360-750-5876.